 • gather initial information and evidence

-• request and consider professional advice
+• request and consider advice from other professionals involved with your child

 This will usually take around 6 weeks.

-If we need more information, we will continue with the needs assessment.
 This whole process must take under 20 weeks.

-We will decide whether your child needs an EHCP by week 14.
+We'll decide whether your child needs an EHCP by week 14.

 If we do not issue an EHCP, we will give you feedback on why and how to appeal our decision.

-If we decide to issue an EHCP, we will then prepare a draft EHCP.
-Once it’s ready for consultation, you will have 15 days to:
+We'll prepare a draft EHCP.
+Once it’s ready for consultation, you'll have 15 days to:

 • consider and give feedback on the plan

-• arrange a meeting with us to discuss the plan
+• arrange a meeting with us to discuss the plan if needed

 There are a few times where the process can take longer than 20 weeks.
 This is when: